 Just a few weeks ago a study showed important advances in understanding how long-term memory works.
 United to new diagnostic methods it could help in the treatment or even prevention of dementia diseases such as Alzheimer's disease.

 Among the things already established, however, is the fact that our memory is subjective.
-There are so many studies now that show how memories change over time when individuals remember particular events.
+There are now many studies that show how memories change over time when individuals remember particular events.
 Details are also often added or altered.
-For this reason the eyewitnesses in the investigations are not as reliable as the TV series tell: certain interrogation strategies, for example, they can affect how you remember things.
+This is why eyewitnesses in investigations are not as reliable as TV series portray: certain interrogation strategies, for example, they can affect how you remember things.

 How would things change if memory were objective and unalterable?